CIG-UCL/PatchCNNforDMRI/README.md

 Taking the diffusion tensor imaging (DTI) model as an example, this demo builds neural networks to effectively solve the inverse problem of estimating fractional anisotropy (FA) and mean diffusivity (MD) measures from under-sampled diffusion dataset.
 The objectives of this project are to obtain 1) basic understanding of deep learning approaches applied in dMRI, 2) practical knowledge of essential components in building neural networks for diffusion model fitting.

-## Guidance of environment setting and packages installation
+## I. Guidance of environment setting and packages installation

 ### 1. Install Anaconda/Miniconda where you can use Conda commands to easily configure different environments